Benoît Laliberté

-Early years
+Early years and beginnings (1986–1993)

 Benoît Laliberté was born in Mont-Saint-Hilaire, Québec, Canada.
-He started his own business called Jitec in 1986 at the age of fourteen, building computer systems in his basement for friends and family.
+Laliberté founded JITEC while still young, initially building computer systems for local customers before incorporating the company in 1992.He was described in the 1990s as an early technology entrepreneur who began assembling computer systems in his teens.
+He started his business in 1986 at the age of fourteen, building computer systems in his basement for friends and family.
 He dropped out of college to work full-time on JITEC.
-After working at JITEC for several years as sole proprietorship, he incorporated the company in 1992 and began to sell computers, software and related components in Canada.
+After working at JITEC for several years as sole proprietorship, he incorporated the company in 1992 and began to sell computers, software and related components in Canada.By the mid-1990s, JITEC had expanded into hardware distribution, systems integration, and enterprise IT services.